tdawes93/restaurant-budget/README.md

 ## Acknowledgments

 I'd like to thank my mentor Spencer Bariball for his support and feedback throughout the project.
-I'd also like to thank the group of friends and family I had test and give feedback on the site on their various mobiles and laptops.